Does NMN Help Lungs? Scientific Findings Explained | HealthspanX

 What Is A Cytokine Storm?

-A cytokine storm is an excessive immune reaction where the body releases too many inflammatory molecules (cytokines) at once, causing tissue damage.
+A cytokine storm is an excessive immune reaction where the body produces an overly strong inflammatory response i.e. too many inflammatory molecules (cytokines) at once, causing tissue damage and cell death.

 Cytokines are small proteins that immune cells communicate.
-It’s like text messages telling other cells where to go and what to do.
+It's like text messages telling other cells where to go and what to do.
 Normally, they help fight infections and heal injuries.
-However, imagine getting spammed by thousands of texts - that’s a cytokine storm.
+However, imagine getting spammed by thousands of texts - that's the underlying mechanism of a cytokine storm.

 A cytokine storm happens when this system goes into overdrive, releasing very high levels of pro-inflammatory cytokines such as interleukins and tumor necrosis factors.